 Constipation is known to affect approximately 27% of the population and is more prevalent in children and women than in men.
 A low-fiber diet is said to be one of the factors that cause constipation.

-As a result, the stool does not degrade, harden, or cause piles or hemorrhoids when it is forced out (2).
+As a result, the stool does not degrade, harden, or cause piles or hemorrhoidsi XA disorder that causes the rectum and anus veins to swell and become inflamed, causing discomfort and bleeding. when it is forced out (2).

 2. Facilitates Weight Loss And Cholesterol Metabolism

-Obesity and hypercholesterolemia are linked to various metabolic and cardiovascular disorders.
+Obesity and hypercholesterolemiai XA disorder that raises cholesterol levels in the blood, restricting its flow, which increases the risk of cardiovascular problems. are linked to various metabolic and cardiovascular disorders.
 Increasing the intake of dietary fiber has the potential to improve the serum lipid profile.

 Ingredients like psyllium husk, oat bran, and barley have abundant amounts of water-soluble fiber.
 Dietary psyllium fiber consumption has also been found to increase fecal fat excretion by 41.27%.
 This shows that psyllium can reduce plasma and liver cholesterol levels, increase the level of HDL (good cholesterol), and exhibit positive gut-modulatory effects.